kyma-project/website/content/blog-posts/2019-06-13-release-notes-1.2/index.md

 ### Early integration of Kiali

 Early integration of Kiali is available as part of Istio.
 To enable Kiali, ensure that the monitoring module is installed and set the **kiali.enabled** parameter to `true`.
-The Kiali UI will be accessible under the `kiali`.
+The Kiali UI will be accessible under the `kiali` subdomain.
 The early integration is based on static user security.
 To learn how to get the the Kiali UI password, see [this](https://github.com/kyma-project/kyma/tree/master/resources/istio) document.

 ## Service Mesh

 ### Istio updated to 1.1.6

-The new release comes with Istio version updated to 1.1.6.
-Previously Kyma used Istio 1.1.0, but due to a security issue in Istio and problems with the Ingress Gateway, we made the move to a newer version.
-The update makes the Service Mesh and more stable - the Ingress Gateway issues seen in the previous version that caused port configurations not being applied properly are now resolved.
+The new release comes with Istio updated to 1.1.6.
+Previously Kyma used version 1.1.0, but due to a security issue and problems with the Ingress Gateway, we made the move to a newer version.
+The update makes the Service Mesh more secure and stable - the Ingress Gateway issues seen in the previous version that caused port configurations not being applied properly are now resolved.